Your questions answered about our wildflower projects

 How are the wildflowers planted (e.g. sowing vs. plugs)?

-What is the survival rate?
+What is the survival rate for wildflowers?

-What species of wildflowers will be spread?
+What species of wildflowers will be planted?

 How many species are spread in a given area?